paulvwarner/important-things-web/README.md

 #### Links:
 - This repository is for the Rails/React web application.
 The mobile app's repository is: https://github.com/paulvwarner/important-things-mobile
-- Task tracking (Trello): https://trello.com/b/vLhGVm4Z/important-things-web-app (This also tracks known issues.)
+- Task tracking, known issues (Trello): https://trello.com/b/vLhGVm4Z/important-things-web-app

-# Installation
+# Installation (on a Mac)

 #### DB setup
 - Running this project locally requires you to run a local MySQL server.
 I'm using MySQL version 5.6.24.